PufferFinance/website-docs/docs/guiding-principles.md

 - Puffer is preemptively self-capping its protocol size to 22% to protect Ethereum's credible neutrality.
 Learn more 👉 [burst threshold to self-cap](/protocol/burst-threshold).
 - Puffer is designed with a roadmap to complete decentralization.
 Learn more 👉 [decentralizing the Guardians](/protocol/guardians#roadmap-to-decentralization).
 - Puffer helps increase Ethereum's Proof of Stake stability since NoOps have long-term commitments.
 Learn more 👉 [validator tickets](/protocol/validator-tickets#pros-and-cons).
 - Puffer received an Ethereum Foundation grant for our anti-slashing technology.
-Learn more 👉 [Secure-Signer](https://blog.ethereum.org/2023/02/22/allocation-update-q4-22).

 ### Permissionless

 > _The protocol must allow anyone to run a validator._

-- Puffer allows anyone with [enclave-compatible](/reference/glossary#enclave) hardware and 1 ETH to run an Ethereum validator.
-Learn more 👉 [NoOp Requirements](/reference/faq#%EF%B8%8F-how-much-eth-do-i-need-to-run-a-puffer-node).
 - Puffer allows anyone with a 2 ETH bond (any hardware) to run an Ethereum validator.
 Learn more 👉 [NoOp Requirements](/reference/faq#%EF%B8%8F-how-much-eth-do-i-need-to-run-a-puffer-node).

 ### Low barriers

 > _The protocol must be capital efficient to attract NoOps._

-- Puffer reduces the ETH amount needed to become an Ethereum validator to as little as 1 ETH, inviting more participants.
+- Puffer reduces the ETH amount needed to become an Ethereum validator to as little as 2 ETH, inviting more participants.
 Learn more 👉 [validator tickets](/protocol/validator-tickets).
 - Puffer gives NoOps restaking exposure with less than 32 ETH.
 Learn more 👉 [modules](/protocol/puffer-modules).

 ### Profitable